Syarguk/cv-project/cv.md

 Made two sites: [The first site.](http://xn--80azkbz6b.xn--80ahe1ag.xn--90ais/) Here are the scenarios of various holidays (birthday, wedding, Christmas, etc.).
 [The second site.](http://xn--b1agvc4a3a0h.xn--80ahe1ag.xn--90ais/) Here are collected poetic congratulations on birthdays, weddings, New Years, etc.

+Education and courses
+* Self-education
+* RsSchool

+English - A 1